microsoft/EdgeML/examples/pytorch/SRNN/README.md

 training a simple model on the [Google Speech Commands Dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html).

-`edgeml.pytorch.graph.rnn.SRNN2` implements a 2 layer SRNN network.
+`edgeml_pytorch.graph.rnn.SRNN2` implements a 2 layer SRNN network.
 We will use this with an LSTM cell on this dataset.
-The training routine for SRNN is implemented in `edgeml.pytorch.trainer.srnnTrainer` and will be used as part of this example.
+The training routine for SRNN is implemented in `edgeml_pytorch.trainer.srnnTrainer` and will be used as part of this example.

 **Tested With:** pytorch > 1.1.0 with Python 2 and Python 3